 VR in recent times

 So what's new?
 Virtual Reality hardware needs to deliver high-precision, low-latency data to deliver an acceptable user experience; computers running VR applications need to be powerful enough to handle all this information.
 It has not been until recently that such accuracy and power has been available at an afforable cost, if at all.
-Early VR prototypes cost tens of thousands of dollars, whereas more recent headsets such as the HTC VIVE, Oculus Rift, and Playstation VR are available for hundreds of dollars, and cheaper solutions are available — mobile device-based solutions like Gear VR and Google Cardboard.
+Early VR prototypes cost tens of thousands of dollars, whereas more recent headsets such as the HTC VIVE and Oculus Rift are available for hundreds of dollars, and cheaper solutions are available — mobile device-based solutions like Gear VR and Google Cardboard.

 On the software side, Valve has created SteamVR software, which is compatible with the VIVE and other solutions, and serves to provide access to software, such as a usable VR UI.

 The technology itself is here, and the more expensive headsets will only get cheaper over time so more people can experience virtual reality on their own in the future.

 Handling input for virtual reality applications is an interesting topic — it's a totally new experience for which dedicated user interfaces have to be designed.
 There are various approaches right now from classic keyboard and mouse, to new ones like Leap Motion and the VIVE controllers.
 It's a matter of trial and error to see what works in given situations and what inputs fit best for your type of game.

 VR Hardware setup

 There are two main types of setup, mobile or computer-connected.
 Their minimum hardware set ups are as follows: